Customize your diversity initiatives in line with your key DEI priorities

 Target key diversity themes, backed up by our intersectional approach

-Alongside this ability to foreground a particular diversity theme, our work is always centred around intersectionality—the ways in which multiple layers of difference intersect in any individual.
+Alongside this ability to bring forward a particular diversity theme, our work is always centered around intersectionality – the ways in which multiple layers of difference intersect in any individual.
 Setting up a staff network or ERG for black LGBT+ women is one example of intersectionality, as is adjusting computer-based assessments for working-class men with dyslexia.

 Intersectionality provides a more nuanced and informed view of just how cross-cutting diversity is in all walks of life.
 In turn, your EDI initiatives need to address intersectionality if they are to truly bring everyone into the conversation.
 Otherwise, an isolated and strand-specific approach will lead people to think that something is ‘being done to them’.
 Ultimately, by combatting the compound layering of disadvantage, organizations can progress towards a culture of systemic inclusion.

 That said, we’re all too aware that different sectors and industries face different challenges when it comes to diversity, equity and inclusion.
 Businesses need a custom approach, and that’s exactly what we give them.
 While we’ll always work with intersectionality in mind, we may also ‘major’ on one or more of the core diversity themes below.
 We’re also constantly developing new products and services so we stay state-of-the-art on new EDI themes and priorities as they emerge.